irfanhakim-as/linux-wiki/distros/SteamOS.md

 ### Create User Password

-Set up a `sudo` password for the `deck` user.
+From Desktop mode, set up a `sudo` password for the `deck` user.

-1. Enter Desktop mode.

-2. Open the **Konsole** app.
+1. Launch the **Konsole** app.

-3. Run the following command and follow the instructions to set a password for the `deck` user:
+2. Run the following command and follow the instructions to set a password for the `deck` user:

 	```sh
 	passwd